Application Requirements

 College Reading/Comp 3 semester units English 101

-Elementary Algebra or higher** 3 semester units Math 115 or Higher
+Intermediate Algebra or higher** 3 semester units Math 125 or Higher

 *A combined Anatomy/Physiology course of 8 units with lab may be substituted.

-**One course in Elementary Algebra or successful completion of competency exam is a prerequisite for the program.
-Math 115 or higher will meet this requirement.
+**One course in intermediate algebra or successful completion of competency exam is a prerequisite for the program.
+Math 125 or higher will meet this requirement.
+However, Math 227 is highly recommended.

-1. Have an overall GPA of 2.5 in Anatomy, Physiology, and Microbiology, with no grade less than "C" in any one of these courses and no more than one repetition of any of these courses will be applied to the GPA.
-A "W" is considered an attempt at taking the course and a grade received after a withdrawal "W" is counted as course repetition.
+1. An overall GPA of 2.5 for all Human Anatomy, Human Physiology and Microbiology prerequisite courses, with no grade less than a “C” in any one of these courses, and no more than one repetition of any one of these courses.
+A “W” is considered an attempt at taking the course and a grade received after a withdrawal “W” is counted as a course repetition;

-3. Have a cumulative grade point average (GPA) of 2.5 for all college course work taken.
+3. A cumulative GPA of 2.5 for all college coursework taken.

 4. We do NOT have a recency policy.
 Courses taken in the past are not considered expired.